cjj5167/contacts/README.md

 # Contacts Demo

-This is an iterative demo application prepared for php[tek] 2018.
+This is an iterative demo application prepared for php[world] 2018.
 It's divided into multiple _modules_, each of which is intended to be a standalone lesson in PHP security.

 Each module subdirectory contains: